ahartloper/rlmtp/protocols/readme.md

 ```
 {Ext_Channel} is either Angle or Deform1.
 Each of these columns are the title of a particular data channel in Dion7.
+Note that the brackets here indicate the units of the data, and DO NOT indicate optional arguments.

 - The data for each channel associated with its column starts on the following line (Line 8).